adarshshivhar/DevConnector/README.md

         - #### POST
         - #### AUTH
           - Here You can authenciate user using custom middleware and if user is valid he will receive data.
+          - Login user and return token so that he can get the data.
+Steps Involve are:-
+            - Check email and password using express-validator
+            - Find user using email
+            - See if user exists
+            - See if password match.
+Here we use `bycrypt` to compare password
+            - Return jsonwebtoken

     - #### Express Validators:- This will help us to validate the data which user sends.This is actually a middleware that checks data for us.
 For Ex:- `check('username').isEmail()` this rule will check that email id is in correct format or not.
       ```javascript
 	  const { check, validationResult } = require('express-validator/check');